Lornng/MusicPlayer/README.md

 # MusicPlayer
 Project of Intro to Programming

-This project was coded with ruby programmin
+This project was coded with ruby programming

 # Project requirements: